Oliver Sonne

+An academy product of various Danish clubs, Sonne began his professional career at HB Køge, where he spent two seasons.
+In 2021, he joined Silkeborg, winning the Danish Cup in his third season with the club, before joining English side Burnley in 2025.

+Sonne represents Peru at international level, being eligible through his maternal grandmother.
+He represented the nation at the 2024 Copa América.

 Club career

+Early career

-Sonne started playing football at the age of Ejby IF Fodbold, and later also played for Rishøj IF and HB Køge.
-After being spotted by scouts on the app Tonsser, he was invited to club trials with Marseille and FC Copenhagen.
-The French club wanted to see ham again, but Sonne decided to stay in Denmark and signed a 18-month contract with FC Copenhagen in February 2018, where he played for the U19 and reserve teams.
+Sonne started playing football at Ejby IF Fodbold, and later also played for Rishøj IF and HB Køge.
+After being spotted by scouts on the app Tonsser, he was invited to club trials with Marseille and Copenhagen.
+The French club wanted to see him again, but Sonne decided to stay in Denmark and signed a 18-month contract with Copenhagen in February 2018, where he played for the U19 and reserve teams.

 In June 2019, Sonne returned to HB Køge, where he signed a two-year professional deal with his former club.
 Sonne played in Køge for two years, where he made a total of 34 appearances.

+Silkeborg

-On 11 May 2021, Sonne was sold to newly promoted Danish Superliga team Silkeborg IF, signing a two-year deal.
-Sonne made his official debut on 29 August 2021 against Randers FC in the Danish Superliga.
-In December 2021, Sonne signed a contract extension until June 2026.
+On 11 May 2021, Sonne was sold to newly promoted Danish Superliga club Silkeborg, signing a two-year contract.
+Sonne made his official debut on 29 August against Randers in the league.
+On 7 December, Sonne signed a contract extension until June 2026.

 Sonne scored his first professional goal on 18 September 2022, scoring after being assisted by Kasper Kusk.